Vital Historical Events will Be Surrounding you To travel from a desert to a magical area in one place, Tahrir square.

 Tahrir Square also witnessed a strong start during the 1919 revolution, as it witnessed the gathering of thousands of Egyptians in the field and standing in front of the British army barracks stationed in the square to pressure them and force them to agree to the return of the leader Saad Zaghloul from exile.

-With the occurrence of the 1967 setback and the late leader Gamal Abdel Nasser announced his resignation, Tahrir Square witnessed a large gathering of all citizens from various governorates in order to demand survival, the reversal of the decision, and the continuation of the ruler of the Egyptian state.
+With the occurrence of the 1967 setback and the late leader Gamal Abdel Nasser announcing his resignation, Tahrir Square witnessed a large gathering of all citizens from various governorates in order to demand survival, the reversal of the decision, and the continuation of the ruler of the Egyptian state.

 The history of Tahrir Square was witnessing vital facts during the era of the late Anwar Sadat also, as the square witnessed in 1972 mass demonstrations against Sadat due to the delay in announcing the date of war after the 1967 setback, and at the same spot, the citizens had gathered to celebrate the victory of October 1973.
 That is how you will be amid Tahrir Square, while all these historical events surrounding you touch with your feet the majesty of events in the modern history of Egypt.